huaweicloud/terraform-provider-huaweicloud/docs/resources/fgs_function.md

 * `agency` - (Optional, String) Specifies the agency.
 This parameter is mandatory if the function needs to access other cloud services.

-* `app_agency` - (Optional, String) Specifies An execution agency enables you to obtain a token or an AK/SK for accessing other cloud services.
+* `app_agency` - (Optional, String) Specifies the execution agency enables you to obtain a token or an AK/SK for accessing other cloud services.

 * `description` - (Optional, String) Specifies the description of the function.